PushItToProd/programming-notes/bash_tricks.md

 a nonzero status code, with some mostly-reasonable exceptions (e.g. commands in an if statement test or used as part of an expression with `&&` or `||`).

-`u`/`-o noundef` makes it an error to reference an undefined variable or parameter.
+`u`/`-o nounset` makes it an error to reference an undefined variable or parameter.

 `-o pipefail` causes pipelines to return a nonzero status if any commands in a